-ABTA, The Association of British Travel Agents, have teamed up with the British Foreign and Commonwealth Office (FCO), to urge travellers to check their travel insurance policies before heading to the slopes this season.
+ABTA, The Association of British Travel Agents, have teamed up with the British Foreign, Commonwealth & Development Office (FCDO), to urge travellers to check their travel insurance policies before heading to the slopes this season.

 The partnership conducted research as part of their #SkiSafe Campaign.
 The research asked travellers whether they check their travel insurance policies or not, to see if they are covered for the winter sports activities they plan to take part in.

-The British FCO’s #SkiSafe campaign is part of their #TravelAware campaign, which looks to ‘...advise all British nationals travelling abroad, encourage responsible travel and reduce preventable consular cases.’
+The British FCDO’s #SkiSafe campaign is part of their #TravelAware campaign, which looks to ‘...advise all British nationals travelling abroad, encourage responsible travel and reduce preventable consular cases.’

 The research shows that 33% of those asked never checked whether they are sufficiently covered for their snow based sports.